The most famous musical conspiracy theories and hoaxes

 Scams.
 Myths.
 Fibs.
 How do you separate the truth from the nonsense?
-Here’s Radio X’s quick guide to 10 of the biggest lies in music history.
+Here’s Radio X’s guide to some of the biggest lies in music history.

 Did Paul McCartney die in 1966?